 TechnoTurtle includes offline coding activities that have students consider the importance of programming in daily life.

-Fun Coding Lessons
+Fun Coding Lessons for Elementary Students

 The project includes a digital Teacher Guide and Student Workbook with detailed instructions.
 Worksheets may be printed or used in PDF format.
 Resources include Python templates, program answer keys, planning sheets, coding journal logs, Python and Turtle reference sheets, assessment tools, and more!